Filter Options

 How much will a gorilla trekking safari cost?

 “Gorilla trekking doesn’t come cheap.
-The price in Uganda is currently US$700.
-In Rwanda the price is US$1500 and in the DRC it is a bargain at US$400.
-This is only the fee for the activity and doesn’t factor in a lot of other costs involved in a safari package.
-The experience in all three countries is very similar.
+The permit fee for foreign nonresidents is currently US$800 in Uganda and US$1,500 in Rwanda (cheaper rates are offered to citizens of Uganda and Rwanda respectively, foreign residents and citizens of other African countries).
+This is only the fee for the activity and it doesn’t factor in a lot of other costs involved in a safari package.
 You can stay one hour with a gorilla troop after you have reached their location.
 The tour group size is limited to eight people.
-A new activity offered in Bwindi (Uganda) only is the gorilla habituation experience where you’ll track a semi-habituated troop in a limited group of four travelers.
+An additional activity offered in Bwindi only is the gorilla habituation experience where you’ll track a semi-habituated troop in a limited group of four travelers.
 Instead of the one-hour time limit given for the ‘normal’ gorilla trekking, you’ll be able to stay for four hours.
-Viewing is less easy as these gorillas aren’t fully habituated yet and prefer to keep their distance.
-The price for this special activity is US$1500. ”
+Viewing is less easy as these gorillas aren’t fully habituated yet (meaning they aren’t used to people) and prefer to keep their distance.
+The price for this special activity is US$1,500. ”

 5

-How to add gorilla trekking onto a broader wildlife trip?
+How can I add gorilla trekking onto a broader wildlife trip?

 6